inovex/scrumlr.io/server/README.md

 ## Prerequisites

-You'll need a local Mongo database running on port `:27017` if you want to start this server by `npm start` if you intend to use it without further configuration steps.
+You'll need a local Mongo database running on port `:27017` if you want to start this server by `yarn start` if you intend to use it without further configuration steps.

 Otherwise you can setup quite a few environment variables to change the